-'Help us out’: Millions of workers and small businesses worry about a tailspin after stimulus talks break down
+Millions brace for more layoffs, hunger and utility shutoffs as stimulus talks break down

 Many said they are counting on an influx of financial support, as they watched bank accounts dwindle since the expiration of most of the previous aid programs in August.
+Two small business owners said they will be laying off workers in the coming days and one unemployed woman said she only had $13 left for groceries.

 Latonya Carter, 46, has been out of work for six months after losing her job as a cook at an Elks Lodge in Pensacola, Fla.
-She forces a smile for grandkids, as she worries about her water and lights being shut off.
+She forces a smile for her grandkids, as she worries about her water and lights being shut off.
 Her job hasn’t returned, because the lodge didn’t reopen.
-The state denied her unemployment claim.

-“I was hoping for another stimulus check so I could pay my bills," she said.
+“I was hoping for another stimulus check so I could pay my bills,” Carter said.
 “I’m worried about us being in the dark or being without water.
 I’ve never experienced anything like this.
 I just don’t know how it got so bad."

+The state of Florida denied her unemployment claim because she was technically self-employed and the state wants proof of her prior hours and pay.
+She’s fighting the denial and praying for another stimulus check to get by in the meantime.

 Already, the unemployed have seen their income cut by more than half in most cases, after the extra $600 weekly benefit expired at the end of July.